In this guide we’ll evaluate the best juicers for juicing leafy greens like…

-Do not buy a centrifugal juicer if juicing leafy greens is a priority for you.
+The bottom line: do not buy a centrifugal juicer if juicing leafy greens is a priority for you.
 Buy a slow juicer instead.

 Time To Juice

-Recall that a slow juicer’s auger rotates at a snail’s pace – usually between 40 and 80 RPM – while a centrifugal juicer’s cutting “disk” rotates at 5,000+ RPM.
+Recall that a slow juicer’s auger rotates at a snail’s pace – usually between 40 and 80 RPM – while a centrifugal juicer’s cutting disk rotates at 5,000+ RPM.
 The end result is that it takes much longer for a slow juicer to process (juice) leafy greens than it does for a centrifugal juicer.

 With slow juicers, it took us between 7 and 10 minutes to juice 1 lb.
 (16 oz.) of leafy greens during testing.

 With a centrifugal juicer it takes as long as it takes you to put the leafy green into the juicer’s feeding chute.
 Processing (juicing) is instantaneous.